softwarewolves/riders/README.md

 * The existing code relies on a `profile` field in the `user` object.
 This is created by `UserManager` based on the ID token.
 In order to receive an ID token, `openid` needs to be specified as a scope.
 * The `scope` query string parameter is a string containing one or more scopes separated by a space.
 * The API expects the access token in the `Authorization` header.
 It is preceded by `Bearer` followed by a space.

+### Step 7 - obtain a new access token when the old one is about to expire (optional)

+Security people like short-lived tokens.
+UX people do not want the user to have to authenticate too often.
+In order to satisfy both, authorization servers are often configured to issue access and ID tokens with a shortish expiry time and to also issue refresh tokens.
+These refresh tokens are valid for longer and can be used to obtain new access and ID tokens - there is an endpoint for that.
+But you need not even know what that endpoint is.
+As you are now pretty accomplished with all things OAuth and OIDC, that is all the hints that you are going get!